Stuart Forster travels to the Netherlands to explore the Gouda Cheese Market.

 Enjoy cheese and gaining insights into regional heritage?
-Then make a note to visit Gouda’s long-established cheese market.
+Then make a note to visit Gouda’s cheese market while visiting Gouda in the Netherlands.

 On fine Thursday mornings from the beginning of April until the end of August (except Ascension Day), people from the Dutch city don traditional costumes to convey how the market was in bygone times.
 (It isn’t held in wet weather.)
 You’ll see about a dozen people dressed as farmers, cheese shop owners wearing white jackets and flat caps plus maids in lace bonnets and red aprons.

 Traditional costumes and lots of cheese